 The history of the culture of the countries of the region - Belarus, Lithuania, Poland 3224-D1HKKRBLP

-The following problems will be discussed:
+The following topics will be discussed during the course:

 1. Slavs and Balts: Mutual Cultural Relations until the 10th Century